sharon-ho/sharon-ho/README.md

 ### Hi there 👋
 I'm Sharon (she/her) and I'm currently studying Software Engineering at Concordia University in Montreal.

-My passion lies in ethics & social impact of technology, UI/UX, and technology for social good.
+My passion lies in ethics & social impact of technology and technology for social good.

 Open to all learning and internship opportunities.
 Check out my CV [here](https://github.com/sharon-ho/sharon-ho/blob/main/Sharon%20Ho%20Resume.pdf)!